azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 ![capture Workspace ID](../Images/13_TSS_LAWS_AgentManagement.png)

+**(b)** There are 2 PowerBI templates leveraged as of now: <br/>
-**(b)** Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityReport.pbit?raw=1) (for Gov subs use template from [here](../TemplateFiles/TenantSecurityReport.Gov.pbit?raw=1)) to your local machine.To view detailed inventory for resources and Secure Score for subscriptions being scanned, download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityInventoryReport.pbit?raw=1).
+1) Compliance dashboard which can be used to get insights about controls compliance details for subscriptions getting scanned with AzTS.
+Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityReport.pbit?raw=1) for compliance dahboard (for Gov subs use template from [here](../TemplateFiles/TenantSecurityReport.Gov.pbit?raw=1)) to your local machine.<br/>
+2) Inventory dashboard which contains detailed inventory for resources and Secure Score for subscriptions being scanned.
+Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityInventoryReport.pbit?raw=1) for inventory dahboard.

 **(c)** Open the template (.pbit) file using PowerBI Desktop, provide the LA Workspace ID and click on 'Load' as shown below: